amiaopensource/vrecord/Resources/Documentation/settings.md

 **Select standard** — Select the television standard of the tape you are digitizing.
 Currently vrecord only supports NTSC and PAL.

-**Select view** — Select the display you want to see as you digitize your tape.
-See [Video Capture Views](#video-capture-views) below for more details.
+**Select view (for recording)** — Select the display you want to see as you digitize your tape.
+See [Video Views](#video-views) below for more details.

+**Select view (for passthrough)** — Select the display you want to see as you preview your tape before capture.
+See [Video Views](#video-views) below for more details.

-**Create QCTools XML** — vrecord can create an XML file that contains a record of the characteristics of the video signal (such as luminance, color saturation, audio levels, etc.). vrecord can create this file after capturing the video signal or during capture of the video signal.
-The XML file is then compressed using [gzip](https://www.gnu.org/software/gzip/).
+**Create QCTools XML?** — vrecord can create an XML file that contains a measurement of the characteristics of the video signal (such as luminance, color saturation, audio levels, etc.). vrecord can create this file either during capture, or as a post process.
+The XML will then be compressed using [gzip](https://www.gnu.org/software/gzip/).
 * Choosing to create a QCTools XML is highly recommended.
-This file can be quickly imported into QCTools for further analysis of the video.
-In addition, if you choose this option, vrecord can analyze the video signal for potential errors.
-Currently vrecord only tests the saturation levels of the video.
+These files can be easily imported into QCTools for further analysis and, if you choose this option, vrecord will also (1) analyze the video for potential errors (reporting in your terminal window, post-capture, about the signal's adherence to broadcast range specifications), and (2) use this QCTools data to generate a easy-to-review [image file](https://github.com/amiaopensource/vrecord/blob/master/Resources/Documentation/analog_digitization.md#qc-graphs).

 **Frame MD5s** — You can choose to create an MD5 hash value (AKA a checksum) for each frame of video captured.
 Frame MD5s are strongly recommended, as some dropped-frame errors will not be caught without the hash values.
 A separate .md5 file with all the hash values will be created along with the video file.
 Generally choosing to create frame-level MD5s will not slow down or hinder the capture of your video.
 To read more about the value of frame-level MD5s see this article: http://dericed.com/papers/reconsidering-the-checksum-for-audiovisual-preservation/